sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively.md

     d:bool = const false;
 }
 ```
-will have stack allocation like this
+will have stack allocation like this:

 |variable|offset|
 |--------|------|